James Clinton: American Revolutionary War

-A month after the first open armed conflict in Lexington, the Continental Congress resolved on May 25, 1775 to build fortifications in the Hudson highlands for the purpose of protecting and maintaining control of the Hudson River.
+A month after the first open armed conflict in Lexington, the Continental Congress resolved on May 25, 1775, to build fortifications in the Hudson highlands for the purpose of protecting and maintaining control of the Hudson River.
 Clinton and Major Christopher Tappen, lifetime residents of the area, were sent to scout appropriate locations.
 Clinton was commissioned as colonel of the 3rd New York Regiment, which took part in Brig.
 Gen. Richard Montgomery’s unsuccessful expedition to Quebec in 1775.
 In March 1776, Clinton took command of the 2nd New York Regiment and soon after, in August, was promoted to brigadier general in the Continental Army.

 He served most of the war in the Northern Department, along the New York frontier.
 During the Saratoga Campaign in 1777, he commanded Fort Clinton in the Hudson Highlands.
 He participated in a successful effort to prevent British General Sir Henry Clinton from rescuing General John Burgoyne at Saratoga, but he and his troops were unable to hold Forts Clinton and Montgomery.
 Clinton sustained a bayonet wound in the leg during the assault.
 In 1778 he was stationed in Albany to oppose Indian and Tory forces.

 In 1779, Clinton led an expedition down the Susquehanna River after making the upper portion navigable by damming up the river's source at Otsego Lake, allowing the lake's level to rise, and then destroying the dam and flooding the river for miles downstream.
 This event is described by James Fenimore Cooper in the introduction to his popular novel The Pioneers (1823).
 It is commemorated by an annual Memorial Day canoe race.

 At Tioga, New York, Clinton met up with General John Sullivan's forces, who had marched from Easton, Pennsylvania.
 Together, on August 29, they defeated the Tories and British-allied Iroquois at the Battle of Newtown (near today's city of Elmira, New York).
 This became known as the "Sullivan-Clinton Campaign" or the "Sullivan Expedition."
-They also attacked Seneca villages throughout western New York, destroying 40 as well as the winter stores of the people.
-Many Seneca fled to Canada and mortality was high that winter because of starvation.
+They also attacked Iroquois villages throughout western New York, destroying 40 as well as the winter stores of the people.
+Around 5,000 Iroquois fled to British controlled Niagara and mortality was high that winter because of starvation with several hundred deaths.

 In 1780, Clinton temporarily commanded the Northern Department.
 By October 1781, his brigade had joined George Washington's army in the siege of Yorktown.

 Post-war years

 After leaving he army, Clinton served on the commission defining the New York-Pennsylvania boundary.
 In 1783 General Clinton became an original member of the New York Society of the Cincinnati.
-He entered state politics, serving as an assemblyman in the New York State legislature from 1787-1788 and again from 1800-1801, and as a New York State Senator from 1788-1792.
+He entered state politics, serving as an assemblyman in the New York State legislature from 1787 to 1788 and again from 1800 to 1801, and as a New York State Senator from 1788 to 1792.